BrunoMarshall/MintonDex/TOKEN_SUBMISSION_GUIDE.md

 \## Requirements

-\- Token must be deployed on Shardeum EVM Testnet (Chain ID: 8119)
+\- Token must be deployed on Shardeum Mainnet (Chain ID: 8118)

 \- Token must be an ERC-20 standard token